Cyclic Defense GAN Against Speech Adversarial Attacks: Cyclic Defense GAN (CD-GAN)

 \subsection{Signal Reconstruction}

 The last step of our adversarial defense approach is to reconstruct the speech signal from the synthesized spectrogram using the optimized safe vector.
-Toward this end, we use the main generator to craft $G_{1}(\mathbf{z}_{i}^{*}) \mapsto \mathrm{sp}_{\mathrm{DWT}}^{*}$.
-This spectrogram not only is very similar to the given input spectrogram $\mathbf{x}_{i}$ but also does not carry the potential adversarial perturbation.
-For reconstructing the speech signal, we run the inverse DWT operation \cite{meyer1992wavelets} on the obtained $\mathrm{sp}_{\mathrm{DWT}}^{*}$.
+We use the main generator to craft $G_{1}(\mathbf{z}_{i}^{*}) \mapsto \mathrm{sp}_{\mathrm{DWT}}^{*}$.
+This spectrogram is very similar to the given input spectrogram $\mathbf{x}_{i}$ and does not carry the potential adversarial perturbation.
+For reconstructing the speech signal, we run the inverse DWT operation on the obtained $\mathrm{sp}_{\mathrm{DWT}}^{*}$~\cite{cvejic2002wavelet,masuyama2019deep,meyer1992wavelets}.